-r.kappa [-mwqzh] classification=name reference=name output=name [TITLE="name"]
+r.kappa [-mwqzh] classification=name reference=name output=name [title="name"]

-m

-Report zero values due to mask.
+-m Report zero values due to mask.

--w

--q Print a wide report, 132 columns (default: 80)
+-w Print a wide report, 132 columns

-Ч Run quietly,
+-q Run quietly.

-- z

-h Report non-zero values only.
+-z Report non-zero values only.

--11 Report without header.
+-h Report without header.

-classification=name Name of classified raster map layer. reference=name Name of reference raster map layer. output=name Name of ascii file in which to output report results.
-TITLE=name Title of the report file which is the first line in output file.
+classification=name Name of classified raster map layer.

+reference=name Name of reference raster map layer.

+output=name Name of ASCII file in which to output report results.

+title=name Title of the report file which is the first line in output file.

 Default: ACCURACY ASSESSMENT

 Alternately, the user can run r.kappa interactively by simply typing r.kappa without command line arguments; in this case, the user will be prompted for the names of classified result map and reference map, which will be the subjects of the analysis. r.kappa then calculates the error matrix of the two map layers and prepares the table from which the report is to be created. kappa values for overall and each classes are computed along with their variances.
-Also percent of commission and ommission error, total correct classified result by pixel counts, total area in pixel counts and percentage of overall correctly classified pixels are tabulated.
+Also percent of commission and omission error, total correct classified result by pixel counts, total area in pixel counts and percentage of overall correctly classified pixels is tabulated.